%20(2).avif)

 .avif)

-Linkerd is a Kubernetes-native service mesh that helps platform and DevOps teams secure, observe, and improve reliability for service-to-service communication in microservices environments without changing application code.
-It is commonly adopted to standardize service identity and encryption across clusters and to reduce the operational complexity of managing east–west traffic in Kubernetes.
+Linkerd is a Kubernetes-native service mesh used by platform and DevOps teams to secure, observe, and improve the reliability of service-to-service communication in microservices environments.
+It adds consistent identity and encryption for east–west traffic, along with standardized telemetry for troubleshooting and performance analysis.

-Linkerd is typically installed per cluster and injects lightweight sidecar proxies alongside workloads, enabling consistent policy enforcement and telemetry for in-cluster traffic.
-It is often considered alongside other meshes such as Istio when teams need mTLS, traffic controls, and visibility while keeping the application layer unchanged.
+Linkerd is typically installed per Kubernetes cluster and works by injecting lightweight sidecar proxies next to workloads, enabling traffic policies and visibility without requiring application code changes.
+It is often compared with alternatives such as Istio when teams need mTLS, traffic controls, and consistent observability across services.

 Service mesh technology is a networking layer that facilitates communication between services in a distributed system.
 It simplifies the task of managing the underlying network infrastructure, allowing developers to focus on building and deploying applications without worrying about the complexities of network management.
 Service mesh also provides advanced security features such as traffic monitoring and encryption, ensuring the system is resilient and safeguarded against malicious attacks.